clanrobin/clanrobin.github.io/statscourse/statscourse.md

 ## Stanford Stats Course

 Stanford University has a self-paced statistics course run by Prof Trevor Hastie and Prof Robert Tibshirani.
 The course covers a wide variety of statistical learning packages and shows how these tools can be implemented in R. I highly recommend it.
 To show my progress, I've added the R code that comes with the course with some of my own tweaks and my attempts at the questions at the end of each chapter.
-I can't guarantee that my approach is 100% correct and it most likely isn't the most efficient code but the point here is to demonstrate working with R to try to solve problems.

 For each chapter, I've listed an overview of what was covered and a link to the R code to demonstrate some of those topics.
 For the early chapters I've converted the original .R code to .Rmd for ease of viewing.